PerseidLab/proton-standalone/README.md

 ``./ge-proton-*-standalone.AppImage --uninstall``

 **Technical Details**
-- Upstream: Based on [Proton-GE](https://github.com/GloriousEggroll/proton-ge-custom) by GloriousEggroll.
+- Prefix directory (protonprefix) will be created in the same location as the AppImage file.
 - MIME Handling: Updates xdg-mime and update-desktop-database during the --install process.
-- Prefix Management: Defaults to standard Wine prefix locations unless WINEPREFIX is specified.
+- Upstream: Based on [Proton-GE](https://github.com/GloriousEggroll/proton-ge-custom) by GloriousEggroll.

 **Disclaimer**
 This AppImage can't be run with Steam Linux Runtime and umu-launcher.